 However, you should never appear in court without a lawyer to represent you.
 An experienced criminal defense attorney may be able to recall the warrant without you having to appear in court, depending on the charges.

-In Florida, failing to appear to a court date is actually considered a crime.
+In Florida, failing to appear for a court date is actually considered a crime according to Florida Statute 843.15(b).
 If you fail to appear in court after posting bond, you will receive a notice to appear or a bench warrant (capias) for your arrest.
 Failing to appear at court is typically a first-degree misdemeanor.
 However, it can increase to a felony if the court date you missed was for a felony charge.

 The penalties for a first-degree misdemeanor include:

 If you failed to appear at a court date for a felony charge, while awaiting sentencing, or while your sentence is pending review, you may be charged with a third-degree felony.

 The maximum penalties for a third-degree felony include:

 Florida courts take failing to appear in court very seriously.
 If you become a flight risk, a warrant will be issued immediately.

 If you are arrested for failing to appear before seeing a judge, you may or may not be able to bond out.
 You could be arrested with a bond amount that allows you to bond out of jail; you could be arrested with no bond, or you are arrested with a high bond or no bond that is adjusted at your first appearance within 24 hours of being arrested.